 JV games are on Thursday nights, typically at 6:30 PM.
 Varsity games are on Friday nights, with kick-off at 7:00 PM.
 Please see our Google calendar for the complete game schedule which includes the locations.
 The schedule may change due to weather or unforeseen circumstances.
 JV games may not always be made-up if canceled due to rain/other circumstances.

 Is there a charge to get into the game?

-Yes there is a fee to get in all games, home and away.
+Yes, WCPSS sets a fee to get in all games, home and away.
 Most facilities ONLY take cash.
 If you pay at the gate for home games, MHS does not keep all of those funds.
 You can help MHS retain all fees, however, by purchasing a Wildcat Booster Club membership (which provides a pass for all HOME games for ALL regular season sports, depending on membership level).
 A family membership is a great deal and the perfect way to show your commitment to the Wildcats all year.

 How do players get to away games?

 Players ride the team bus to AND from away games.
 ALL players MUST ride the team bus back to the school after away games.

 This is a team-building cookout for players in coaches in April.
 Millbrook Football Club provides hot dogs, buns, condiments, chips, and water for players and coaches after spring workouts.
 We work to schedule it to coincide with a home athletic event, so football players can show their Wildcat support for another sport and receive free admission to the game.

 The Millbrook Football Club participates in a highway cleanup event TWICE a year.
 Former Millbrook Football player, Dr. Larry Dodd, gives the Millbrook Football Club a generous donation annually once the football team confirms that the activity was completed.
 Players receive three (3) hours of community service for the event.